Medical, paramedical colleges open in Karnataka

 According to sources in the Directorate of medical education, all necessary precautions have been taken in the medical colleges such as usage of face masks, hand sanitisers, and maintaining social distance.

-The faculties, staff and the students have been asked to produce a negative RT-PCR test report to attend the classes.
+The faculties, staff and students have been asked to produce a negative RT-PCR test report to attend the classes.